Steven K. Baker - Full Biography

 Steven K. Baker, a former Citibank executive and telecom entrepreneur with 30 years of professional experience in Asia, is the founder and CEO of Micronesia Registration Advisors, Inc. MRA has a 40-year exclusive contract with the Federated States of Micronesia to advise the government and to promote in Japan its corporate registry and captive insurance domicile, which has become the second largest revenue source for the nation.

-He is also the founding managing partner of Topaz Fund, and of Palm Cove Capital, as well as the Vice Chairman of the board of trustees of Hawaii Pacific University, the largest private university in Hawaii, a member of the board of directors of the University of Hawaii’s Pacific Asian Center for Entrepreneurship, a member of the board of advisors for Entrepreneurs Foundation, an investor and member of Blue Ventures, and a member of Hawaii Angels.
+He is the owner and manager of Makai PNL, which provides solar power to apartment projects and multifamily housing developments on Oahu, Hawaii.
+He is also the founding managing partner of Topaz Fund, Maunalua Bay Capital and Palm Cove Capital.
+Formerly the Vice Chairman of the board of trustees of Hawaii Pacific University for most of his 16 years of service there, he is now a Trustee Emeritus.
+He is also a member of the board of directors of the University of Hawaii’s Pacific Asian Center for Entrepreneurship, a member of the board of advisors for Entrepreneurs Foundation, an investor and member of Blue Ventures, and a member of Hawaii Angels.
 He was recognized as Hawaii’s Entrepreneur of the Year in 2015 by the Hawaii Legislature and the Hawaii Venture Capital Association.

 Formerly, Mr. Baker was an executive with Citibank for over 22 years, based in Asia Pacific for the majority of those years.
 He was a member of the Group of 55, Citicorp’s senior strategy body, and was also designated a Senior Credit Officer for the bank.
 He was the Division Executive in charge of the Worldwide Securities Services division, with staff in fifty-two countries.
 In 1992, he headed up one of the well-publicized global Task Forces, established by the Chairman, to help turn the bank around.
 Formerly, he was based in Hong Kong for eight years and was Citibank's Division Executive for North Asia countries, as well as Hong Kong’s Country Corporate Officer, and developer with Great Eagle of Citibank Plaza’s 50-story towers.
 Prior to that, he was in Australia as Citicorp’s only Managing Director, where he formally and simultaneously launched five retail branches of the first foreign-owned nationwide bank, with Australian Treasurer Paul Keating.
 His earlier Citibank assignments were in Indonesia, as second in charge, and in New York, as head of the Corporate Real Estate department, for major homebuilders and land developers in the US.